 The same could be said about Jinnah’s “vision of Pakistan”, which everybody seems to have become so fond of talking about lately.
 As can be seen here, the idea of a national organization is central to the politics of Jinnah.
 By missing this crucial point, we have also been failing to understand his vision.

-For Pakistan and South Asia, the greatest significance of this idea lies in the fact that Pakistan is based on the Delhi Resolution of 1946, which has also been determining the direction of the subsequent history of South Asia since then (as we saw in the first post).
+For Pakistan and South Asia, the greatest significance of this idea lies in the fact that Pakistan is based on the Delhi Resolution of 1946, which has also been determining the direction of the subsequent history of South Asia since then (as we saw in the second post).
 The pledge which the Muslims took at the time of adopting that resolution included a promise to “willingly and unflinchingly carry out all the directions and instructions which may be issued by the All-India Muslim League”.
 This was a commitment to the idea of national organization.

 If the passage from Jinnah’s speech of March 1948 is read in the light of this fact, he seems to be stating quite clearly that Pakistan cannot be sustained without a national organization.
 This is exactly how Liaquat Ali Khan understood the matter: